Presidential Innovation Fellow: Product Management

-Appointment Type: Excepted Service: Initial appointment 12 months and 1 day and may be extended as needed up to a maximum of 24 months total.
+Appointment Type: Competitive Service Term Limited DHA: Initial appointment 12 months and 1 day and may be extended as needed up to a maximum of 24 months total.

 Presidential Innovation Fellow - GS-15

-Presidential Innovation Fellows (PIF) is a renowned fellowship program that pairs mid-to-senior-level entrepreneurs, executives, and technologists of all kinds with civil servants and change-makers working within the federal government to tackle some of our nation’s biggest challenges.
-Fellows are embedded within agencies as entrepreneurs-in-residence for 12-24 month engagements working on mission-critical problems, shaping smarter policy and/or advancing equitable technology for public good.
+Presidential Innovation Fellows (PIF) is a renowned fellowship program that pairs mid-to-senior-level entrepreneurs, executives, and technologists of all kinds with top civil servants and change-makers working within the federal government to tackle some of our nation’s biggest challenges.
+Fellows are embedded within agencies as senior advisors for 12-24 month engagements working on mission-critical problems, shaping smarter policy and/or advancing equitable technology for public good.

-Applicants can apply online at apply.pif.gov and Fellows will start this winter.
+Applicants can apply online at apply.pif.gov.
+Accepted Fellows will begin in April 2023.

-The characteristics that we look for in Fellows, include:
+Characteristics that we look for in Fellows include: